 Gottman Couple’s Therapy: What to Expect in Sessions

-Using the knowledge and wisdom of nearly forty years of studies and clinical practice, the Gottman Method of Couples Therapy helps couples break through challenges to achieve greater understanding, connection and intimacy in their relationship through research-based interventions and exercises.
-It is a structured, goal-oriented, scientifically-based therapy.
-Therapeutic interventions are based upon empirical data from Dr. Gottman’s studies of more than 3,000 couples.
-This research identifies what actually works to help couples achieve long-term happiness.
+Using the knowledge and wisdom gained from nearly forty years of studies and clinical practice, the Gottman Method of Couples Therapy helps couples break through challenges to achieve greater understanding, connection, and intimacy in their relationship.
+The therapy is structured and goal-oriented, and interventions are based on empirical data from Dr. Gottman’s studies of more than 3,000 couples.
+What does this mean to you?
+We know the techniques that actually work to help couples achieve long-term happiness.

-Use “I” Statements: Stay away from using the word YOU.
-Generally people take the word YOU as a criticism, which causes people to become defensive.
+Use “I” Statements.
+Stay away from using the word “you,” which is generally interpreted as a criticism and often causes people to become defensive.

-Know when to stop: Couples and families tend to let arguments control them rather than they being in control of the argument.
+Know when to stop.
+Couples and families tend to let arguments control them, rather than being in control of the argument.
 It’s important to take a break to calm down if needed.
-When we argue our bodies stress response is activated and we go into flight, fight or immobility.
-This is a process researcher Dr. John Gottman calls DPA (Diffuse Physiological Arousal).
-A good trick when conflict gets too heated is to stop, take a break, and go suck on a Life Saver.
-It typically takes 20 minutes for your body to get out of DPA, and by the time the candy has dissolved you will have calmed down.
+When we argue, we activate our body’s stress response and we go into fight, flight or immobility.
+This is a process that researcher Dr. John Gottman calls DPA (Diffuse Physiological Arousal).
+A good trick when conflict gets too heated is to stop, take a break, and go suck on a Life Saver (example).
+It typically takes 20 minutes for your body to get out of DPA; by the time the candy has dissolved you will feel much calmer.

-Practice empathy: This can be difficult when you are upset with your loved one; but empathy is essential to healthy communication.
+Practice empathy.
+This can be difficult when you’re upset with your loved one, but empathy is essential for healthy communication.
 Try to feel what your loved one may be feeling.

-Try not to persuade your loved one to your side of an argument: It is best to communicate understanding to your loved one rather than trying to problem solve or get them to see that you are right.
-(Seek to understand before being understood)
+Avoid being persuasive.
+It’s best to communicate understanding to your loved one rather than trying to problem solve or get them to see that you are right.
+Seek to understand before being understood.

-Validate fears: Fear grows in the dark but dissipates in the light.
-Minimizing fear makes people feel alone and they will either shut down or attack.
-Here are some examples of what not to say- “Get over it!”, “Oh don’t worry”, “You’re just too sensitive”.
-The positive alternatives would be: “That sounds scary”, “Of course you’re upset, can you tell me more about your concerns”, “I am here for you”.
+Validate fears.
+Fear grows in the dark but dissipates in the light.
+Minimizing fear makes people feel alone causing them to either shut down or attack.
+Here are some examples of what not to say:

-Love your loved one the way they want to be loved, not the way you think they should be loved.
-These ideas are thoroughly described in The Five Love language By Gary D. Chapman: The Secret to Love That Lasts http://www.amazon.com/The-Love-Languages-Secret-Lasts/dp/0802473156#.
+Love your partner the way they want to be loved, not the way you think they should be loved.
+These ideas are thoroughly described in The Five Love Languages: The Secret to Love That Lasts By Gary D.